-Born Maria Salomea Skłodowska in Poland in 1867, Marie Curie grew up to become one of the most noteworthy scientists of all time.
+Born Maria Salomea Skłodowska in Poland on November 7, 1867, Marie Curie grew up to become one of the most noteworthy scientists of all time.
 Her long list of accolades is proof of her far-reaching influence, but not every stride she made in the fields of chemistry, physics, and medicine was recognized with an award.
 Here are some facts you might not know about the iconic researcher.

 Maria Skłodowska was the fifth and youngest child of two Polish educators.
 Her parents placed a high value on learning and insisted that all their children—including their daughters—receive a quality education at home and at school.
 Maria received extra science training from her father, and when she graduated from high school at age 15, she was first in her class.

 In 1903, Marie Curie made history when she won the Nobel Prize in physics with her husband, Pierre, and with physicist Henri Becquerel for their work on radioactivity, making her the first woman to receive the honor.
 The second Nobel Prize she took home in 1911 was even more historic: With that win in the chemistry category, she became the first person to win the award twice.
 And she remains the only person to ever receive Nobel Prizes for two different sciences.

 The second Nobel Prize Marie Curie received recognized her discovery and research of two elements: radium and polonium.
 The former element was named for the Latin word for ray and the latter was a nod to her home country, Poland.